Coronavirus Business Support Summary – Last updated 29th May 2020

 These increases came into effect on the 6 April, but individual payment dates will vary depending on circumstances.
 You don’t have to take any action and you will receive any increased payments automatically.
 Use the tax credits calculator to get an estimate of how much you could get in tax credits in a 4-week period.

 Tax Credit Renewal

 This year, HMRC will automatically renew all tax credits claims apart from those identified as high risk.
 This means that around 3.9 million customers will have their claim automatically renewed.
 These customers will receive an auto-renewal pack and they will only need to contact us if their details differ from the pack.
 We will need more information from 150,000 customers and they will be sent a reply required renewal pack and will be expected to complete it in the normal way.

 Please be aware; if you are currently a tax credit claimant and you claim Universal Credit, your tax credit award will be closed from the day before your Universal Credit claim is made.
 Once you have made a Universal Credit claim, it is not possible to revert back to tax credits.
-More guidance is available on GOV.UK.
+For more guidance above and beyond this Coronavirus Business Support Summary, you can visit GOV.UK.